hayeah/sike-react-course/js-bling-bling/_index.md

 Let's see how we can implement a JavaScript animation that swings an element horizontally:

-<video src="sinewave-animation.mp4"></video>
+<video src="sinewave-animation.mp4" controls="true" loop></video>

-We can use a sine wave to define its position in time:
+We can use a sine wave to define its position in time, one cycle per second:

 ![](sine-animation-curve.jpg)